-If a door or the tailgate is open or not properly shut, or a card is in the passenger compartment (or the card reader) the vehicle will not lock.
-In this situation, no beep sounds and the hazard warning lights and side repeaters do not flash.
+If an opening element (door or boot) is open or not properly closed, or a card is in the passenger compartment (or the card reader), the vehicle will not lock.
+In this situation, no beep sounds and the hazard warning lights do not flash.